 The monument to Brockenbrough’s Brigade is southwest of Gettysburg on the west side of West Confederate Avenue.
-(Tour map: West Confederate Avenue – Pt.
-2)
+(West Confederate Avenue – Pt.
+2 tour map)

 The brigade was commanded at the Battle of Gettysburg by Colonel John M. Brockenbrough of the 40th Virginia Infantry.
 Colonel Brockenbrough had “temporarily” commanded the brigade for much of the time since Brigadier General Charles Field had been wounded at the Second Battle of Manassas.
 Field would eventually return from his convalescence, so Brockenbrough was not promoted to general nor was another brigadier appointed to the command, which was still officially known as “Field’s Brigade.”

-The brigade was worn down by the Battle of Gettysburg and performed poorly.
-In a a serious tactical error, it was posted on the vulnerable extreme left flank of Pickett’s Charge on July 3rd.
+The brigade was worn down by the time of the Battle of Gettysburg and performed poorly.
+In a serious tactical error, it was posted on the vulnerable extreme left flank of Pickett’s Charge on July 3rd.
 Exposed to intense fire from the front and side, it broke well short of Union lines and ran off the field, the first of the brigades in the charge to retreat.

 Brockenbrough, who may not have been commanding it during the charge, was replaced as brigade commander immediately after the battle and left the army in January of 1864.